patrickmarabeas/ng-ScrollSpy.js/README.md

 	var myApp = angular.module( 'myApp', [ 'ngScrollSpy' ] );

-Apply it to your app

-	<body data-scrollspy>...</body>

-The attribute `data-scrollspy-offset` can also be used.
-Default is 0.
-Must be used on the element with the scrollspy directive.
 The following line is your navigation item element which will be given an `active` class when the specified ID is spied upon.
 It is element type unspecific.

-	<span data-spy="myID">myID</span>
+	<span data-scrollspy-listen="myID">myID</span>

 This is the element you wish to spy on.

-	<section id="myID"></section>
+	<section id="myID" data-scrollspy-broadcast></section>

 NOTE: this AngularJS module is simply a scrollspy, anchor linking / smooth scrolling is another modules concern.